How to Enable Generative AI Access in Windows 11

 For All Users:

-To control generative AI access for everyone on your Windows 11 computer, you can make changes in the Registry Editor.- In the Registry Editor, navigate to this location:
+You can control generative AI access for all users on your Windows 11 computer by making changes in the Registry Editor.
+Navigate to Computer\🗝️HKEY_LOCAL_MACHINE\SOFTWARE\Policies\Microsoft\Windows\AppPrivacy.
+In the right pane, double-click ‘LetAppsAccessGenerativeAI’ (DWORD 32-bit Value) to set it to 1 to enable AI access or 2 to disable it .- In the Registry Editor, navigate to this location:

 Computer\HKEY_LOCAL_MACHINE\SOFTWARE\Policies\Microsoft\Windows\AppPrivacy - In the right pane, double-click “LetAppsAccessGenerativeAI” (DWORD 32-bit Value).